Cvmcosta/ltijs-demo-server/README.md

 ### Usage on gitpod.io

-The gitpod entry starts a local database server.
+The gitpod configuration starts a local database server.

-Use `gp env` to set the environment variables:
+Use `gp env` to set the environment variables once:

 ```
 eval $(gp env -e DB_HOST=localhost DB_NAME=ltimoodle LTI_KEY=JB3LabPQP9tX4jw4XhkqUEi8Vu7UbzmG)
 ```

+The environment variables will be stored to you local container and retrieved afterwards.
+Choose your own LTI_KEY.

-The application can be started using `npm start`.
+The application can be started using `npm start` in the terminal.

 Execute `gp url 3000` in a new terminal to retrieve the base URL.